We are disappointed to have to report that the examination of Corsham’s Neighbourhood Plan has been delayed for a number of weeks.

 Obviously, we need to be certain that the Neighbourhood Plan is robust so that it is not open to challenge if and when we proceed to referendum.
 We are keeping a close eye on the situation to ensure the process is not unduly delayed.

 Councillor Steve Abbott, Chairman of the Town Council and Neighbourhood Plan Steering Group commented “We are frustrated at this unexpected delay but hope that timely legal advice will mean that the examination can proceed as soon as possible.
 We are hopeful that a referendum on the Neighbourhood Plan will go ahead early next year.”

-Councillor Peter Pearson, Chairman of Corsham Neighbourhood Plan Steering Group
+Councillor Steve Abbott, Chairman of Corsham Neighbourhood Plan Steering Group

-This is an important opportunity for our community to shape and influence development and redevelopment that will take place in the Corsham area over the next ten to fifteen years, ensuring that it is appropriate to our needs and aspirations.
+This is an important opportunity for our community to shape and influence development and redevelopment that will take place in the Corsham area over the next few years, ensuring that it is appropriate to our needs and aspirations.

 The draft Neighbourhood Plan for Corsham is currently being independently examined to determine whether the Plan meets the basic conditions and other legal requirements.
 Below is correspondance received from the examiner:

 The second six-week consultation on the draft Corsham Neighbourhood Plan closed on 25 May 2018.

 Comments made during the consultation are available via http://consult.wiltshire.gov.uk/portal

 The submission versions of the Draft Corsham Neighbourhood Plan are also available below: